Share this page

 Kate McStraw - Board Member

-Kate McStraw is an independent Creative Producer with a wealth of experience spanning over 10 years in the arts and cultural sector.
+Kate McStraw is an independent Creative Producer with a wealth of experience spanning over ten years in the arts and cultural sector.
 Specialising in accessible arts practice, she is an advocate for inclusive cultures and freelancer for a range of disabled-led companies and independent artists as a producer, access worker and agent for change.

 Kate is also the Co-Founder and Executive Producer of Viv Gordon Company, working to change the social and cultural narrative for survivors of child sexual abuse.
 Kate is delighted to be joining the Gloucestershire Libraries Advisory Board.

-Rebecca Gardner - Board Member
+Rebecca Gardner - Staff Rep

-Rebecca Gardner - Board Member
+Rebecca Gardner - Staff Rep

 After graduating she worked in business and retail marketing.
-With her young family she moved to Seattle for 3 years – with its award-winning library system.
+With her young family she moved to Seattle for three years – with its award-winning library system.
 She also studied non-fiction writing part-time at the University of Washington.
 On returning she worked as a freelance business writer and has had her own work published in magazines in the UK and USA.

 Rebecca is passionate about the power of reading and literacy – volunteering in the past as an adult literacy tutor.
-Now her role includes running story-times and the new ‘Library Littles’ sessions.
-She has put on several writing workshops for adults including library-based sessions.
+Now, her role includes running story-times and the new ‘Library Littles’ sessions.
+She has put on several writing workshops for adults, including library-based sessions.

-She loves books and travel so - as other staff secretly admit to – a holiday isn’t complete without a trip to the local library.
+She loves books and travel, so - as other staff secretly admit to – a holiday isn’t complete without a trip to the local library.